microsoft/charticulator.com/_docs/02_user_interaction.md

 {% include image.html src="/images/docs/edit-guide.png" width="300px" alt="Edit Guide" center="true" %}

-On the other hand, the guide coordinator needs to be placed along a line.
-Therefore, you need to click the guide coordinator from the *Toolbar* to activate it and then drag within the *Glyph Editor* or *Chart Canvas*.
+You can create a set of equally-spaced guides using the guide coordinator.
+Because it needs to be placed along a line, you need to click the guide coordinator from the *Toolbar* to activate it and then drag within the *Glyph Editor* or *Chart Canvas*.
+By default, Charticulator creates two inner guides for three equally-spaced blocks.
+You can adjust the number of inner guides from the *Attributes* panel.

-{% include image.html src="/images/docs/new-guide-coordinator.png" width="400px" alt="New Guide Coordinator" center="true" %}
+{% include image.html src="/images/docs/new-guide-coordinator.png" alt="New Guide Coordinator" center="true" %}

 <h3>Creating Links</h3>